ThKrypt/QualCoder/2-Settings,-Files,-Cases,-Attributes,-Survey-import.md

 Under the Project menu click on Project memo.
 This is where you can put notes about your project.
 Type “A test QDA project” and click the OK button.

 The main window displays various changes that are made when using QualCoder.
-You will notice the main window displays the following, with a menu bar at the top:
+You will notice the main window displays the following, with a menu bar at the top.
+There is also another tab for typing any temporary notes that you wish to make.
+These notes are not stored.

 ![main screen](https://qualcoder.files.wordpress.com/2020/08/mainscreen.png)